Who Killed Coach?

 “Well, what then?” she replied.

 I didn’t know what to say.
 This could be the opportunity to unburden myself.
-Should I tell he the whole story or just make up a feeble excuse?
+Should I tell him the whole story or just make up a feeble excuse?

 “Ricky and me, we” I began and then hesitated.